How to prepare yourself so you can begin working on repairing your credit.

 Once all of the information disputed in your first letter are either verified or removed, you can move on to the next set of disputes if you still have mistakes that need to be corrected.
 Repeat steps three and four until all of the items in each credit report have either been removed or verified.

-Article last modified on November 15, 2017.
+Article last modified on March 12, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Step-By-Step Credit Repair Plan - AMP.
+Mobile users may also access the AMP Version: Credit Repair: How to Fix Your Credit Step By Step - AMP.